 Searching for the Right Guy in Guyana

 In Georgetown, Guyana, we asked around.
 We met with what looked like a suitable guy, even though his name was Crazy.
-I explained him in details what we wanted to have done in terms of welding and rust prevention.
+I explained to him in detail what we wanted to have done in terms of welding and rust prevention.
 He responded that his welder would be available on Monday.

 Great, that left us with the weekend to strip the car completely of its contents.
-Sonia, our hashing friend (read about the HASH here) had offered us a place to stay with ample storage space.
+Sonia, our hashing friend had offered us a place to stay with ample storage space.
 We dismantled the Land Cruiser the following day.

 On Monday, however, we were told by a painter at the workshop that the welder had fallen off a scaffolding and lay in the hospital.
 Crazy was nowhere to be found and he didn’t answer his phone.
 Us vs. Murphy 0-1.

 Read More: Hashing in Suriname (and the World)

 I was directed to a neighbor workshop of a guy called Kevin.
 Kevin couldn’t help me but took me around the block of Industry, as the neighborhood is called, which consists of only car repair shops.
 Here I met up with a tall young man who called himself Bat.
 He said he could do all that I asked and, as the car was empty anyway, he could start right away.
 The job would take two days.
 We agreed upon a fee.